 This is accomplished by various chemical actions and mechanical effects of the additives on the concrete or mortar mix.

-Usually, the compounds of chalk, fuller’s earth, talc, etc are used as the additives for filling the voids by the principle of mechanical action.
+Usually, the compounds of chalk, fuller’s earth, talc, etc are used as additives for filling the voids by the principle of mechanical action.

 On the other hand, the compounds such as aluminium sulphates, alkaline silicates, calcium chlorides, zinc sulphates, calcium, aluminium or ammonium chlorides, iron fillings, etc fill up the voids by chemical reaction with the concrete to produce water-resistant surfaces.

 If 5% soap is added to the water to be used for preparing mortar the pores get closed and the coating of water-repellent substance sticks to the wall surface which makes it sufficiently damp-proof.